Azure/ResourceModules/docs/wiki/GettingStarted.md

 ### Fork the repository

 If you want to have a linked clone of the source repository in your own GitHub account, you can fork the repository instead.
-Still is also the preferred method to contribute back to this repository.
+This is also the preferred method if the intent is to contribute back to the CARML repository.

 To fork the repository you can simply click on the `Fork` button on the top right of the repository site.
 You can then select the Account you want to fork the repository to and are good to go.